-The content of the subject is designed to provide an overview of the structure, functioning and development of the European political institutions, economic and social policies that form the realm of the European equality regimes.
-By completing the course the students should be able to understand definition of equality, must have a stable knowledge of European anti-discrimination policies and the regional and national impact of these policies.
+The content of the course is designed to provide an overview of the structure, functioning and development of European political institutions, economic and social policies that form the area of European equality regimes.
+By completing the course, students will understand the definition of equality, have erudite knowledge and understanding of European anti-discrimination policies and the impact of these policies at national and regional level.
+They will be able to implement the acquired knowledge in the development and administration of projects, in consultations, or in the creation of similar national and transnational policies.

-- 1. Introduction, Resources and Requirements, Terminology - 2.
-Introduction into European Studies, History and Institutions - 3.
-Discrimination vs. Tolerance; Equality, Political Rights and Social Responsibility - 4.
-Justice, Freedom and Security Policies in the EU - 5.
-Employment, Social Affairs and Equal Opportunities Policies - 6.
-Intersectionality of Multiple Inequalities - 7.
-Institutionalizing Intersectionality in the EU - 8.
-European Anti-discrimination Regimes - 9.
-European Equality Regimes - 10.
-Regional Characteristics: the Nordic Countries - 11.
-British Anti-discrimination and Equality Policies and Other Western European Approaches - 12.
+- 1. Introduction into European Studies, History and Institutions - 2.
+Discrimination vs. Tolerance; Equality, Political Rights and Social Responsibility - 3.
+Justice, Freedom and Security Policies in the EU - 4.
+Employment, Social Affairs and Equal Opportunities Policies - 5.
+Intersectionality of Multiple Inequalities - 6.
+Institutionalizing Intersectionality in the EU - 7.
+European Anti-discrimination Regimes - 8.
+European Equality Regimes - 9.
+Regional Characteristics: the Nordic Countries - 10.
+British Anti-discrimination and Equality Policies and Other Western European Approaches - 11.
 Eastern European Anti-discrimination and Equality Policies